neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 6 - Graph Data Science/README.md

 ## Autopilot on Embeddings
 Now we're going to train a binary classifier on the full dataset, with the graph embeddings.
 We'll use SageMaker Autopilot.
 Navigate to the notebook at "/hands-on-lab-neo4j-and-sagemaker/Lab 6 - Graph Data Science/2_autopilot_embedding.ipynb."
 Then run that.

-## Autopilot on Raw Data
-To compare, we'll train a binary classifier on the original dataset, without the graph embeddings.
-We'll use SageMaker Autopilot.
-Navigate to the notebook at "/hands-on-lab-neo4j-and-sagemaker/Lab 6 - Graph Data Science/3_autopilot_raw.ipynb."
-Then run that.